sass/sass/README.md

   with `Response`.
 * *Events* may not be responded to and include no `id` field.
 All event message types end with `Event`.
+* The `ProtocolError` message, which is sent when one endpoint detects that the other is doing something invalid.
+See [Error Handling][#error-handling] below.

 The protocol also defines some messages whose names don't end with `Request`, `Response`, or `Event`.
 These are used as structures shared between different